SSWConsulting/SSW.Rules.Content/rules/maximize-superannuation-benefits/rule.md

 ![Figure: It looks the same but increasing the investment return rate from 6% to 7% over 30 years will increase your ending balance for almost $20k (a slightly better fund, can give you higher returns)](coumpound-interest-2.jpg)

-## 2. Increasing your Super balance through salary sacrifice
+## 2. Increasing Super balance through salary sacrifice

 Another great way to boost your Super balance is to go beyond the mandatory 11.5% (FY 2025) contribution (aka Super Salary Sacrifice).
 This strategy allows you to contribute additional funds to your Super from your pre-tax salary.

 Super Salary Sacrifice offers 2 key benefits:

-✅ **Tax Savings** - Your salary sacrifice contributions are taxed at 15%, which is much lower than the top tax rate of 45% (that is 30% lower than your marginal [income tax rate](https://www.ato.gov.au/tax-rates-and-codes/tax-rates-australian-residents)\
+✅ **Tax Savings** - Your salary sacrifice contributions are taxed at 15%, which is much lower than the top tax rate of 45% (that is 30% lower than your marginal [income tax rate](https://www.ato.gov.au/tax-rates-and-codes/tax-rates-australian-residents))

 ✅ **Super Boost** - Extra contributions into Super lead to faster compounding growth

 ::: info